Hack4Impact-BU/technical-assessment-sp25/julianl05-technical/README.md

 ## 🧐 About <a name = "about"></a>
 Hi!
-Here's my finished technical assessment for the JDT team.
-As requested, I have provided a version of my web app that is runnable (has no database) in the noDatabase folder.
-However, my finalised web app is in withDatabaseAndHistory.
-The finalised version has a mongoDB database, and persistend comment storage and the ability to view songs and comments from previous days, as my video will show.
+Here's my finished technical assessment for the impact team.
+As required in the README submission instructions, I have provided a version of my web app that is runnable (has no database so no mongoDB password requirement) in the noDatabase folder.
+However, my finalised web app is in withDatabaseAndHistory and is the one I'm most proud of.
+The finalised version has a mongoDB database, and persistent comment and song storage, and the ability to view songs and comments from previous days, as my video will show.
+The runnable version refreshes comments and the 3 random songs on page reload, so it does not have persistent storage.

 - [Link to Video of Running App](https://www.example.com)